 We enter into foreign exchange derivative contracts to reduce our risk from exchange rate fluctuations associated with receivables, payables, loans and firm commitments denominated in certain foreign currencies that arise primarily as a result of our operations outside the U.S. From time to time, we enter into interest rate contracts to help manage our exposure to certain interest rate fluctuations.
 We also enter into futures contracts to hedge certain price fluctuations for a portion of our anticipated domestic purchases of natural gas.
-The maximum length of time for which we hedge our exposure to the variability in future cash flows for forecasted transactions is 36 months.
+The maximum length of time for which we hedge our exposure to the variability in future cash flows is 36 months for forecasted foreign exchange and commodity transactions and 10 years for cross-currency swap transactions.